ronnien6313/sep11-freedom-project/entries/entry05.md

  })
 ```

 It listens for the same click on the save button, But this time it changes the contents of the card outside of the pop-up.
+The way the card looks prior to clicking on it has the image, title, and description of the card, not the notes.

 [Previous](entry04.md) | [Next](entry06.md)